nmshd/documentation/_docs_operate/configuration.md

     - keyFile `string, required`

-      the location of the key file to authenticate with the Google Cloud project
+      the (absolute) path of the key file to authenticate with the Google Cloud project

   - type `Redis`